objecthub/swift-clformat/README.md

               terminator: String = "\n") throws
 ```

+Note that, by default, both `clformat` and `clprintf` use the formatting directives as
+specified by `CLControlParserConfig.default`.
+This is a mutable parser configuration that
+can be used to influence all invocations of `clformat` and `clprintf` which don't provide
+their own parser configuration.

 ### String extensions

 Similar to how `printf` is integrated into Swift's `String` API, framework _CLFormat_